cs1302uga/cs1302-genlistadt/README.md

   ```

   If your iterator class relies on types other than the interface, then you may need
-  to also include `bin` in the ~the~ class path when compiling that class.
+  to also include `bin` in the class path when compiling that class.

   Remember, when you compile `.java` files individually, there might be
   dependencies between the files.
 In such cases, the order in which you